starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

     from starkware.cairo.lang.compiler.cairo_compile import compile_cairo

     PRIME = 2**64 + 13
-    code = codes['pointer']
+    code = codes['syntax_pointer']
     compile_cairo(code, PRIME)

-The above example shows how ``foo`` accepts a pointer, which is then used to access the tuple.
+The above example shows how ``foo()`` accepts a pointer, which is then used to access the tuple.
-Cairo programs have permanent memory, so a pointer to an element is a common pattern to access that element in another context.
+Passing an argument as a pointer, instead of by value, may be cheaper.

 Struct constructor
 ------------------